Habsburg–Ottoman wars in Hungary (1526–1568): 1530s

 Following Suleiman's unsuccessful siege of Vienna in 1529, Ferdinand I launched a counter-attack in 1530 to regain the initiative and avenge the destruction brought by Suleiman's 120,000-strong army.

 Suleiman's response came in 1532 when he led a massive army of over 120,000 troops to besiege Vienna again.
 Ferdinand withdrew his army, leaving only 700 men with no cannons and a few guns to defend Güns (Kőszeg).
-In the siege of Güns, the Grand Vizier of the Ottomans, Ibrahim Pasha, did not realize how poorly defended Koszeg was; Constantinople in 1453 stood a better chance.
+In the siege of Güns, the Grand Vizier of the Ottomans, Ibrahim Pasha, did not realize how well defended Koszeg was.
 Nonetheless, under the leadership of Croatian Captain Nikola Jurišić, the city fought off every assault.
 The exact outcome of the battle is unknown since it has two versions that differ depending on the source.
 In the first version, Nikola Jurišić rejected the offer to surrender on favorable terms, and in the second version, the city was offered terms for a nominal surrender.
 In any case, the Ottomans withdrew at the arrival of the August rains.
 During their retreat, they suffered a defeat at the Battle of Leobersdorf against an imperial army led by Frederick II, Elector Palatine.

 The Treaty of Constantinople (1533) was signed between Ferdinand and Suleiman.
 John Szapolyai was recognized as King of Hungary as an Ottoman vassal.
 However, the Ottomans recognized the land under the Habsburgs' rule in Hungary.

 This treaty did not satisfy John Szapolyai or Ferdinand, whose armies began to skirmish along the borders.
 Ottoman sanjak-bey of Bosnia, Gazi Husrev-beg used the chance to occupy Požega in early 1537.
 Ferdinand, under pressure from the local nobility, decided to respond by launching an offensive in Slavonia in 1537, sending one of his ablest generals to take Osijek.
 The siege failed and led to the Battle of Gorjani, which was a disaster as big as Mohács, with an Ottoman relief army smashing the Austrians.

 However, rather than attack Vienna again, Suleiman sent an army of 8,000 light cavalries to attack Otranto in southern Italy the same year.
 The troops were withdrawn from Italy after an expected French invasion designed to coordinate with Ottoman efforts failed to materialize.
 Nonetheless, an Ottoman victory at the naval Battle of Preveza in 1538 gave the Habsburg-led coalition another defeat.